MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/sending-network-data-with-net-rings.md

 Here is a typical post and drain sequence for a driver whose device transmits data in order, such as a simple PCI NIC.

-1. Call **NetTxQueueGetRingCollection** to retrieve the transmit queue's ring collection structure.
+1. Call [**NetTxQueueGetRingCollection**](https://docs.microsoft.com/windows-hardware/drivers/ddi/nettxqueue/nf-nettxqueue-nettxqueuegetringcollection) to retrieve the transmit queue's ring collection structure.
 You can store this in the queue's context space to reduce calls out of the driver.
 2. Post data to hardware:
-    1. Use the ring collection to retrieve the post iterator for the transmit queue's packet ring by calling [**NetRingGetPostPackets**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netringgetpostpackets).
+    1. Use the ring collection to retrieve the transmit queue's packet ring.
+    2. Allocate a UINT32 variable for the packet index and set it to the packet ring's **NextIndex**, which is the start of the post subsection of the ring.
-    2. Do the following in a loop:
+    3. Do the following in a loop:
-        1. Get a packet by calling [**NetPacketIteratorGetPacket**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netpacketiteratorgetpacket) with the packet iterator.
+        1. Get a packet by calling [**NetRingGetPacketAtIndex**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ring/nf-ring-netringgetpacketatindex) with the packet index.
         2. Check if this packet should be ignored.
 If it should be ignored, skip to step 6 of this loop.
 If not, continue.
-        3. Get a fragment iterator for this packet's fragments by calling [**NetPacketIteratorGetFragments**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netpacketiteratorgetfragments).
+        3. Get this packet's fragments.
+Retrieve the transmit queue's fragment ring from the ring collection, retrieve the beginning of the packet's fragments from the packet's **FragmentIndex** member, then retrieve the end of the packet's fragments by calling [**NetRingIncrementIndex**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ring/nf-ring-netringincrementindex) with the packet's **FragmentCount**.
         4. Do the doing the following in a loop:
-            1. Call [**NetFragmentIteratorGetFragment**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netfragmentiteratorgetfragment) with the fragment iterator to get a fragment.
+            1. Call [**NetRingGetFragmentAtIndex**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ring/nf-ring-netringgetpacketatindex) to get a fragment.
             2. Translate the **NET_FRAGMENT** descriptor into the associated hardware fragment descriptor.
-            3. Call [**NetFragmentIteratorAdvance**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netfragmentiteratoradvance) to move to the next fragment for this packet.
+            3. Advance the fragment index by calling  [**NetRingIncrementIndex**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ring/nf-ring-netringincrementindex).
         5. Update the fragment ring's **Next** index to match the fragment iterator's current **Index**, which indicates that posting to hardware is complete.
-        6. Call [**NetPacketIteratorAdvance**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netpacketiteratoradvance) to move to the next packet.
+        6. Advance the packet index by calling  [**NetRingIncrementIndex**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ring/nf-ring-netringincrementindex).
-    3. Call [**NetPacketIteratorSet**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netpacketiteratorset) to finalize posting packets to hardware.
+    4. Update the packet ring's **NextIndex** to the packet index to finalize posting packets to hardware.
 3. Drain completed transmit packets to the OS:
-    1. Use the ring collection to retrieve the drain iterator for the transmit queue's packet ring by calling [**NetRingGetDrainPackets**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netringgetdrainpackets).
+    1. Set the packet index to the packet ring's **BeginIndex**, which is the start of the drain subsection of the ring.
     2. Do the following in a loop:
-        1. Get a packet by calling [**NetPacketIteratorGetPacket**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netpacketiteratorgetpacket).
+        1. Get a packet by calling [**NetRingGetPacketAtIndex**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ring/nf-ring-netringgetpacketatindex) with the packet index.
         2. Check if the packet has finished transmitting.
 If it has not, break out of the loop.
-        2. Call [**NetPacketIteratorAdvance**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netpacketiteratoradvance) to move to the next packet.
+        3. Advance the packet index by calling  [**NetRingIncrementIndex**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ring/nf-ring-netringincrementindex).
-    3. Call [**NetPacketIteratorSet**](https://docs.microsoft.com/windows-hardware/drivers/ddi/netringiterator/nf-netringiterator-netpacketiteratorset) to finalize draining packets to the OS.
+    3. Update the packet ring's **BeginIndex** to the packet index to finalize posting packets to hardware.

 These steps might look like this in code.
 Note that hardware-specific details such as how to post descriptors to hardware or flushing a successful post transaction are left out for clarity.